Skip to content

 • Under Security features, attach the Application Filter policy that allows WireGuard (see section 1).
 Save.

-Step 4: Fixate the port in the management console
+Step 4: Fixate the port in the Admin Console

-Return to the management console: Assets → [select asset] → Edit → Advanced → Port and enable Fixate Port.
+Return to the Admin Console: Assets → [select asset] → Edit → Advanced → Port and enable Fixate Port.
 This locks the agent to the configured UDP port, so it does not renegotiate to a different port that the firewall is not forwarding.

 Order matters